kevinanew/python-aio-etcd/README.rst

 Pre-requirements
 ~~~~~~~~~~~~~~~~

 Install etcd (2.0.1 or later).
-This version of python-aioetcd will only work correctly with the version 2.0.x or later.
+This version of python-aio-etcd will only work correctly with the version 2.0.x or later.

-This client is known to work with python 3.4 or above.
-It is not tested or expected to work in more outdated versions of python.
+This client is known to work with python 3.5.
+It will not work in older versions of python due to ist use of "async def" syntax.

 Python 2 is not supported.